makrai/notes/zhou2106-finetune-bert-acl22.md

 * during fine-tuning, lower layers changed little compared to higher layers (Merchant+ 2020; Mosbach+ 2020b)
 * In the following experiments, we confirm their findings and further show
-  * fine-tuning does not change the representation arbitrarily, even for higher layers;
+  * fine-tuning does not change the repr arbitrarily, even for higher layers;
   * an analysis of the changes of different layers by a visual comparison between lower and higher layers
 * Here, we focus on the POS tagging task with BERT base